lpinzari/sql-psql-udy/02_joins_sql/05_where_join.md

 The SQL query should not be a surprise!

-Reminding that the `WHERE` clause indicates the conditions every row should satisfy in the result, it must be straightforward to guess the solution of the problem.
+Reminding that the `WHERE` clause indicates the conditions every row should satisfy in the result, it must be straightforward to guess the solution to this problem.

 To select just those records from the mass of information given previously, one could type: